 Chaplaincy provides coordination and support for diaconal ministries, and school, hospital and prison chaplains, who often function at the margins of the church and deal with highly vulnerable people.
 In some ways this is front line Fresh Expressions of the church.
 Most of the chaplains are paid externally, some are in diocesan employment - all are in ministries licensed by the Bishop.
-The part-time chaplaincy co-ordinator also represents the diocese (and often the ecclesiastical Province) in relations with the government, institutions and other faiths regarding policy and advocacy of the church's interests.
+The part-time chaplaincy co-coordinator also represents the diocese (and often the ecclesiastical Province) in relations with the government, institutions and other faiths regarding policy and advocacy of the church's interests.
+Chaplaincy is undergoing considerable restructuring so this position will have to be considered in light of these changes as they develop.

-Structural support:
+Structural support: (This is ongoing, necessary work for the fiduciary and corporate functioning of the diocese, funded from diocesan operating budget)

-This is ongoing, necessary work for the fiduciary and corporate functioning of the diocese, funded from diocesan operating budget.
+- Record/archival management

-- o Record/archival management - o Property management
+- Property management

-- o Financial management
+- Financial management

 - HR policy management

-- o Administration/corporate governance
+- Administration/corporate governance